Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Scheduling Schemes and Power Allocation Strategies

 \section{Scheduling Schemes and Power Allocation Strategies}

-In this section, the GUS and CUS schemes are first presented, and the joint CDFs of the scheduled users' channel gains are given.
+In this section, the GUS and CUS schemes are first presented, and the joint CDFs of the scheduled users' channel gains are given which will be applied to analyze the users' performance.
 Then, the CPA and FPA strategies are introduced.